Shell sorry and pledges to stop buying Russian oil

 It still remains unclear, however, how exactly Shell will replace the volume of energy produced by Russia.

-"These societal challenges highlight the dilemma between putting pressure on the Russian government over its atrocities in Ukraine and ensuring stable, secure energy supplies across Europe," its chief executive added.
+"These societal challenges highlight the dilemma between putting pressure on the Russian government over its atrocities in Ukraine and ensuring stable, secure energy supplies across Europe," said Mr van Beurden.

 "But ultimately, it is for governments to decide on the incredibly difficult trade-offs that must be made during the war in Ukraine."